apache/apisix/docs/en/latest/terminology/upstream.md

 }'
 ```

-The client can then send a request with a cookie:
+The client can then send a request with a cookie.

 ```shell
  curl http://127.0.0.1:9080/hash_on_cookie \